The band during their iconic Strange House era. Left to right: Joe, Rhys, Faris, Tom, Joshua.

 - One Woman Song: "Monica Gems".

 - Performance Video: A great number of their videos.
-Notable twists on the concept are:
+Twists on the concept are:

-- Psychedelic Rock: Heavily influences the band at this point.
+- Psychedelic Rock: Heavily influences the band as of Skying.

 - Scenery Porn: The “Whole New Way” video.